finbourne/identity-sdk-csharp/sdk/docs/AuthenticationApi.md

             try
             {
-                // [EARLY ACCESS] GetSupportAccessHistory: Get the history of all support access granted and any information pertaining to their termination
+                // GetSupportAccessHistory: Get the history of all support access granted and any information pertaining to their termination
                 List<SupportAccessResponse> result = apiInstance.GetSupportAccessHistory(start, end);
                 Debug.WriteLine(result);
             }